IamAbdelrahman/Embedded-Systems-Diploma/C/Structures/Labs/README.md

 ## Labs:

 .
-Lab1: Store 10 degrees
+Lab1: Add two complex numbers.

 .
-Lab2: Calculate polynomial value for a set of inputs
+Lab2: Show the alignment data on structures.

 .
-Lab3: Calculate and print the transpose of 3x3 matrix
+Lab3: Personal data using enums.

 .
-Lab4: Change string case

-.
-Lab5: Search for a number in an array that the number's previous and the number's next value are less than it
+Lab4: Add numbers of all data types using unions.

 -------------------------------------